pdincubus/CodingStandards/CSS-standard.md

 5. `@media` - media queries should be defined last for ease of modification and readability.

 Positioning comes first because it can remove an element from the normal flow of the document and override box model related styles.
 The box model comes next as it dictates a component's dimensions and placement.

+There's a [CSS Comb](.csscomb.json) config for this, and you can install a plugin for your favourite editor.

 <a name="media-query-placement"></a>
 ## Media query placement